 "So, it has 2 floors, 5 bedrooms, 2 bathrooms, a big garden… and, oh!
 It's a little bit haunted."
-This probably isn't a description you would hear from your realtor when being introduced to your potential home.
+This probably isn't a description you would like to hear from your realtor when being introduced to your potential home.
 Nevertheless, there are certain houses with a history that makes them special.
 The history of these so-called "stigmatized" properties can be colourful — ranging from indebted former owners who ran away from executors to scenes of terrifying, horrendous crimes.
 So what types of stigma are usually recognized by the public?
 What is the legal status of such properties, and are there any known stigmatized houses in Toronto?
-Read on to find out!

 Defining stigmatized properties